papadavis47/comfortablefeelingdumb-blog/content/blog/finding-comfort/index.md

 People like
-Tour de France cyclists, big wave surfers, extreme skiers, free solo rock climbers, or mountaineers summiting K2 are very interesting.
+Tour de France cyclists, big wave surfers, extreme skiers, free solo rock climbers, or mountaineers summiting K2 are very interesting humans.

 How, I have often wondered, do they keep their composure during activities that would overwhelm and overload most people?
 What is the mindset?
 And does that mindset